BobBuildTool/bob/doc/manual/configuration.rst

         CROSS_COMPILE: "arm-linux-${ABI}-"

-By default these provided variables are not picked up by upstream recipes.
-This must be declared explicitly by a ``use: [environment]`` attribute in the dependency section of the upstream recipe.
-Only then are the provided variables merged into the upstream recipes environment.
+By default these provided variables are not picked up by downstream recipes.
+This must be declared explicitly by a ``use: [environment]`` attribute in the dependency section of the downstream recipe.
+Only then are the provided variables merged into the downstream recipes environment.

 .. _configuration-recipes-provideSandbox: